microservices-demo/microservices-demo.github.io/deployment/ecs-weave-shippable.md

 ### Goal
-In this scenario, you'll set up and run the containerized Socks Shop eCommerce application, with fully automated deployments, in 30 minutes or less.
+In this scenario, you'll set up and run the containerized Sock Shop eCommerce application, with fully automated deployments, in 30 minutes or less.